-Hello and thanks for visiting my QRZ.com page!

 Ridgecrest, California USA "The Gateway to Death Valley"

-	That is me on the far left with my huge old Gold Wing Aspencade and some motorcycle riding buddies

-	on a lookout point on a dune 300 feet above Lake Michigan just north of the town of Arcadia,

-	Michigan on the west coast of the truly gorgeous Leelanau Peninsula.
-(Arcadia is the home of the

-	first licensed woman pilot in the USA licensed in 1911, and she was first woman to fly across the

-	English Channel).
-I hope to retire there where I dream of building a big low-band station

-	overlooking the water.
+That is me on the far left with my huge old Gold Wing Aspencade and some motorcycle riding buddies on a lookout point on a dune 300 feet above Lake Michigan just north of the town of Arcadia, Michigan on the west coast of the truly gorgeous Leelanau Peninsula.
+(Arcadia is the home of the first licensed woman pilot in the USA licensed in 1911, and she was first woman to fly across the English Channel).
+I hope to retire in that area where I dream of building a big low-band station overlooking the water.

-	My XYL Sharon posing on a rock next to the Kern River just west of where we live, we've been

-	together since 2000:
+My XYL Sharon posing on a rock next to the Kern River just west of where we live, we've been together since 2000:

-	My XYL with her older but very stout running Corvette on North Muskegon's "Scenic Drive" with Lake

-	Michigan behind here.
-This is just a mile or two south of where W1AW/8 operated at the Muskegon Area

-	Amateur Radio Council's club shack recently:
+My XYL with her older but very stout running Corvette on North Muskegon's "Scenic Drive" with Lake Michigan behind here.
+This is just a mile or two south of where W1AW/8 operated at the Muskegon Area Amateur Radio Council's club shack recently:

 You must be logged in to file a report on this page